 Greg A. Valentine – Volcanic risk, basaltic volcanic fields, pyroclastic deposits, volcano fluid dynamics, volcaniclastic and surface processes

-Our research spans all three thematic research groups in the Department of Geology: Climate, Water & the Environment, and Geohazards, Volcanoes & Geophysics.
+Our research spans all three thematic research groups in the Department of Geology: Climate, Water & the Environment, and Geohazards, Volcanoes & Geodynamics.
 We maintain research and computer labs in remote sensing, large-scale geodynamics, glaciology, hydrology, geophysics, volcanology, and data visualization.
-Many of our students and research groups work with the University at Buffalo’s Center for Computational Research (CCR), which hosts and maintains the university’s supercomputer.
+Many of our students and research groups work with the University at Buffalo’s Center for Computational Research (CCR), which hosts and maintains UB's high-perfomance computing resources.

 We run a number of research labs on campus:

-This semester, Margarete Jadamec is coordinating a weekly Numerical Simulation seminar (GLY 600) in cooperation with folks in the Computer Science and Engineering and the Mechanical Aerospace and Engineering departments.
+This semester, Margarete Jadamec is coordinating a weekly Numerical Simulation seminar (GLY 600) in cooperation with faculty in the Computer Science and Engineering and the Mechanical and Aerospace Engineering departments.